 ⚠ Warning: Before using the system, wait for the system's initialization procedure to end.
 If you are not able to operate the system, check the display's power supply and restart the display.
 If the problem persists, stop using the system immediately and contact an authorized service center.

-The Loop system is operated from the MFD's control bar or from the Naviop application.
+The Loop S system is operated from the MFD's control bar.
 Refer to the MFD documentation for details about how to operate the MFD.

 The control bar interface

 Buttons

 The button indicates the status of the connected equipment.